thindil/steamsky/bin/doc/MODDING.md

 * Key `MoveIcon`: Path to the SVG image which will be used for move item to the player's ship's cargo button in the item info dialog in the inventory screen.
   Optional.
+* Key `GiveColoredIcon`: Path to the SVG image which will be used for give item button in the give item dialog.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode